tristanbrown/resolwe-bio-py/docs/pipelines.rst

 Resolwe allows to place the ad-hoc scripts in a ``tools`` folder that is added to runtime PATH.
 The ``tools`` folder is on Resolwe server, so SDK helps you upload your ad-hoc scripts to the server automatically.
-Files are transfares via SCP, so you should have an SSH access to the Resolwe server.
+Files are transfered via SCP, so you should have an SSH access to the Resolwe server.
 Also, you have to configure the `password-less authentication`_.